github/opensource.guide/_articles/how-to-contribute.md

 ### Meet people who are interested in similar things

 Open source projects with warm, welcoming communities keep people coming back for years.
-Many people form lifelong friendships through their participation in open source, whether it's running into each other at conferences or eating burritos late night over chat.
+Many people form lifelong friendships through their participation in open source, whether it's running into each other at conferences or late night online chats about burritos.

 ### Find mentors and teach others